couchbase/couchbase-fluent-bit/README.md

 2. Rebalace report pre-processing - the rebalance reports produced by Couchbase need some additional pre-processing before they can be parsed by Fluent Bit.
 3. SHA1 LUA hashing implementation and redaction support included (but not enabled by default).

-This image is intended to be used as a sidecar with a Couchbase Autonomous Operator deployment to automatically ship various couchbase logs.
+This image is intended to be used as a sidecar with a Couchbase Autonomous Operator deployment to automatically stream various couchbase logs.
-The log shipping can be dynmically configured per namespace/Couchbase cluster via a standard Kubernetes secret which is mounted then as the configuration directory.
+The log streaming can be dynmically configured per namespace/Couchbase cluster via a standard Kubernetes secret which is mounted then as the configuration directory.

-The image could also be used with an on-premise deployment to ship local logs in the same fashion although this is not currently tested.
+The image could also be used with an on-premise deployment to ship local logs in the same fashion although this is not currently officially supported.

 To help provide the capability in this image we make use of other OSS:
 * https://github.com/kubesphere/fluent-bit